 When it comes to listening to music, some of the best headphones you can get are over-ear headphones.
 Why?
 It all comes down to physics.
 In most cases the more space for sound to move around, the better they sound.
-Don’t get me wrong, there are some amazing pairs of in-ears out there.
-But because they’re such great feats of engineering, they also usually cost insane amounts of money.
+Don’t get me wrong, there are some amazing pairs of in-ears out there, but because they’re such great feats of engineering, they also usually cost insane amounts of money for what you get.
 For the most part, over-ear headphones are easier to manufacture.
 Although they can get extremely expensive depending on the materials used, they’re usually a better value.
 Plus, the soundstage of a good pair of open-back headphones is something you won’t get in a pair of in-ears.

-When it comes to picking the best over-ears there are a few different ways you can go about it.
+When it comes to picking the best over-ear headphones there are a few different ways you can go about it.
 Are you looking for the best sound quality possible?
-Or do you want to ditch wireless and joins the Bluetooth revolution?
-There are literally thousands of over-ear headphones out there, some old and some new.
-But how do you know which are the best?
-Luckily, your search led you here (you’re welcome).
-We’ve done a ton of research and have plenty of hands-on experience with over-ears.
+Or do you want to ditch the wires and joins the Bluetooth revolution?
+There are literally thousands of over-ear headphones out there, some old and some new, and choosing between them can be overwhelming.
+Fortunately, we’ve done a ton of research and have plenty of hands-on experience with over-ears.
 To be fair, we’re keeping this in the range of what’s best for most people.
 If you consider yourself an audiophile who only wants the best, most expensive and extreme headphones then we have a few picks for you further down.
-Assuming you don’t have a listening setup at home with expensive equipment and just want a good pair of over-ear headphones to bring with you on your daily routine, then the Sony WH-1000X M2 should be on your shortlist.
+Assuming you don’t have a listening setup at home with expensive equipment and just want a good pair of over-ear headphones to bring with you on your daily routine, then the Sony WH-1000X M3 should be on your shortlist.

 For most people, the best headphones are the Sony WH-1000X M3

 You may have heard about the Sony WH-1000X M2 if you were in the market for headphones at any point in 2017.
 They were one of the best headphones around and even dethroned the Bose QC35 as the best active noise cancelling headphones in our opinion.
 Now Sony has returned with a newer iteration dubbed the WH-1000X M3.
-Plenty of aspects of these headphones remains the same, but there are a few slight improvements that make them just a hair better than its predecessor.
+While much remains the same, there are a few improvements that make the M3 a hair better than its predecessor.
 Regardless of which one you pick, though, both are compatible with Amazon Alexa.

 Sony WH-1000XM3Full Review

-As you can see from our testing in the graph above, the Sony WH-1000X M3 also don’t do overly emphasize any part of the frequency response.
-Instead, they opt for a typical consumer-friendly sound with a slight emphasis on lows and mids.
+As you can see from our testing in the graph above, the Sony WH-1000X M3 doesn’t overemphasize any part of the frequency response.
+Instead, the headphones opt for a typical consumer-friendly sound with a slight emphasis on lows and mids.
 Battery life is also said to be 30-hours, though in our testing we got more like 24-hours of constant playback which is still impressive.
-You’ll have enough juice for a number of commutes, and no you can recharge them via USB Type-C instead of micro USB like the older WH-1000X M2.
+You’ll have enough juice for a number of commutes, and no you can recharge them via USB Type-C instead of micro USB like the older WH-1000XM2.

 What are some other options?

-When it comes to open-back headphones, the Beyerdynamic DT 990 Pro headphones are an easy pair to recommend.
+When it comes to open-back headphones, the Beyerdynamic DT 990 Pro headphones are easy to recommend.
 Not only because of how they sound, but because they’re a solid value when it comes to sound quality.
 Sure, not exactly cheap but still a great value for what you’re getting.
 One thing worth mentioning is these don’t have the same use case as the Sony headphones we mentioned above.
 If you’re going to be using your headphones on your commute, these are a hard pass.
-But if you want to elevate your listening experience when you’re at home, then these will get the job done.
+That said, if you want to elevate your listening experience at home, then these get the job done.

 Beyerdynamic DT 990 ProFull Review

 But nothing is perfect, and the one big caveat with these is that the wire is non-removable and has an impedance of 250Ω.
-So if you want to properly drive these you’re going to also need an amp to provide the extra juice needed (or just rely on your LG V30 smartphone to drive them for you).
+So if you want to properly drive these you’re going to also need an amp to provide the extra juice needed, or just rely on any of the best sounding smartphones to drive them for you.

 The best open-back over-ear headphones are the Monoprice Monolith M1060

 Another pair of open-back headphones that we couldn’t leave off of this list is the Monoprice Monolith M1060 planar magnetic headphones.
 Monoprice is no stranger to making high-quality products at low prices whether that’s in the form of headphones or USB cables.
 So when the company announced a pair of planar magnetic headphones, we had to check it out, and they didn’t disappoint.
 But let’s get one of the biggest cons out of the way right now: these are heavy.
-They weigh about 500g and are made almost exclusively of metal and wood.
-But besides that, there’s not much bad to say about these.
+They weigh about 500 grams and are made almost exclusively of metal and wood.

 Monoprice Monolith M1060Full Review

 Of course, like the DT 990 Pro we mentioned above, these are also open-back headphones designed to be used in a controlled environment.
-Because there’s nothing separating the drivers from the outside that means everyone around you will hear what you’re listening to and, even worse, you’ll hear them too.
-These 50-ohm headphones have a removable cable that ends in a 3.5mm jack on one end, and two 2.5mm connectors on the other.
+Because there’s nothing separating the drivers from the outside.
+This means everyone around you can hear what you’re listening to and, even worse, you’ll hear them too.
+These headphones have a removable cable that ends in a 3.5mm jack on one end, and two 2.5mm connectors on the other.

 Audio-Technica’s ATH-M40x are budget friendly

 These are all great, but what if you’re not looking to spend so much money?
-If you want a tried and true pair of over-ear headphones, then it’s easy to recommend the Audio-Technica ATH-M40X headphones.
-The ATH-M50X headphones are basically internet famous, but they also have more emphasis on the low end so if you want bigger bass you might want to check those out.
-Otherwise, the ATH-M40X are the way to go.
+In that case, it’s easy to recommend the Audio-Technica ATH-M40X.
+The ATH-M50X headphones are basically internet famous, but they also have more emphasis on the low-end, so if you want exaggerated bass, check those out.
+Otherwise, the ATH-M40X is the way to go.

 Audio-Technica ATH-M40XFull Review

-They have a foldable, slim design that definitely won’t attract too much attention when you’re out in public.
-But at the same time, the closed-back design makes these great for using in public as they passively block outside noise.
+The foldable, slim design won’t attract too much attention when out in public.
+At the same time, though, the closed-back design makes these great for using in public as they passively block outside noise.
 Not as good as a pair of active noise cancelling headphones, but good enough.

 Even though the audio cable is removable, one of the downsides is that they’re proprietary cables made by Audio-Technica.
 So if you lose one or it breaks, you’ll have to order the replacement from the company.
-On the bright side, these come with two cables to begin with.
-You’ll get one straight 1.2m cable for when you’re on-the-go, and a 3m coiled cable that gives you a bit more length if you’re working at a desk or in a studio.
-The ATH-M40X are a great option for most people, especially since they won’t break the bank when you pick up a pair.
+On the bright side, you’re afforded two cables from the start: one straight 1.2-meter cable for when you’re on-the-go, and a 3-meter coiled cable for a desk or in a studio.
+The ATH-M40X is a great option for most people, especially since it won’t break the bank when you pick up a pair.